 2.1 The Council's first LDS was approved by Government in April 2005.
-The LDS that was current for the period covered in this report was published in January 2018 but, due to some slippage in plan preparation, the LDS has since been revised.
-The LDS published in April 2020 shows that the Council now intend to produce the Local Plan Review between 2017 and 2022.
-The plan period has subsequently been extended to 2037.
+The LDS published in October 2022 shows that the Council now intend to produce the Local Plan Review between 2017 and 2024.
+The plan period has subsequently been extended to 2039.